tbreslein/firims/README.md

 ## General

 This crate implements a map ([VecMap]) and set ([BitSet]) for unsigned integer keys of a known range.
-For example, if you need a map with integer keys, and you know those keys can only ever be numbers between 10 and 200.
+For example, these structures are useful whenever you need a map with integer keys, and you know those keys can only ever be numbers ranging between 10 and 200.

-While this is a major limitation, whenever you can set constraints like this you unlock a lot of performance gains, because you don't need to hash numbers.
+While this is a major limitation, because you can no longer use arbitrary keys, constraints like this you unlock a lot of performance gains, because you don't need to hash numbers.
 Instead, in case of the bitset, you just track booleans (or in this case bits) telling you whether the number is in the set or not.

 The implementation for this type of data structure is fairly simple, so you should be able to easily adapt this implementation to suit your own needs; just